Pass your exams and become a pilot

 What is an Airline Transport Pilot Licence?

 The ATPL is the highest licence a pilot can obtain and stands for Airline Transport Pilot Licence.
-It’s the official qualification you’ll need in order to apply for an airline role, and to be the commander (Captain) of a commercial aircraft.
+It’s the official qualification you’ll need in order to apply for an airline role and to be the commander (Captain) of a commercial aircraft.

 To obtain a CAA/EASA ATPL you must successfully complete a commercial pilot training programme at an Approved Training Organisation (ATO).
 Your course will include theory exams and practical flying skills tests.

-Once you have successfully completed all the elements of the training, you’ll have what is known as a ‘frozen’ ATPL.
 This becomes a full ATPL (‘unfrozen’) once you’ve flown a total of 1500 flying hours, including 500 hours in a multi-crew environment.

 What is ATPL theory?

-The classroom element of pilot training is known as ‘ground school’, or ‘ground training.’
 It’s the academic foundation of your future career.
 During ground school you’ll be taught the theoretical knowledge required for the ATPL and will be tested in a series of exams on subjects such as Flight Planning, Aircraft General Knowledge, Radio Navigation and Air Law.

 ATPL ground school is a challenging and vital part of becoming a pilot.
 Airlines recruit pilots who they believe will fit their organisation well, and will easily complete all phases of training.
 They look for pilots who can demonstrate an intelligent approach to flight operations and have the depth of knowledge needed to navigate unexpected challenges, so it’s extremely important to build a good base of theoretical knowledge during ATPL ground school.

 The Padpilot approach to ground school is designed with your career in mind.
-Our books don’t just help you pass the exams – we also help prepare you for type training and your future professional career.
+Our books don’t just help you pass the exams – we also help prepare you for aircraft type training and your future professional career.

 How to become a private pilot